All Episodes

 What is your take on all of that?

-First of all, how do you finish up an investigation when you have sixteen witnesses to go, some of which you granted immunity to when you're already writing the declination letter?
+Well, first of all, how do you finish up an investigation when you have 16 witnesses to go, some of which you granted immunity to and you're already writing the declination letter?

-So I've raised that issue uh with you and others.
+So I've raised that issue with you and others.

-I mean, it makes you had witnesses that were granted immunity from prosecution that they and that means the FBI and the Department of Justice is so valuable that even if these individuals had committed a crime themselves, they would be absolved of that crime and not prosecuted because their testimony could be that important.
+I mean, you had witnesses that were granted immunity from prosecution, and that means the FBI and the Department of Justice was so valuable that even if these individuals had committed a crime themselves, they would be absolved of that crime and not prosecuted because their testimony could be that important.

 But yet the FBI director is writing his declination letter before those interviews take place.